 ABA Group Inc. provides a comprehensive range of candidate assessments and decision support tools to assess and evaluate candidates.We augment our behavioural anchored interviewing processes with a variety of candidate leadership assessment tools.
-Position appropriate and validated products from leading psychometric suppliers such as; Myers Briggs, MHS, DDI, McQuaig Institute are used to support client assessments.
+Position appropriate and validated products from leading psychometric suppliers such as; Myers Briggs, MHS, DDI, McQuaig Institute are available to support client assessments.

 Purpose of Psychometric and Personality testing tools: